Excursions to Tucumán

 Knowing San Miguel de Tucumán: San Javier & Villa Nougués

-We will start visiting the historical center and its surroundings, with places full of history which are reflected in their buildings.
-The Independence Square (Plaza Independencia) is our departure spot, so we can go to the Government House (Casa de Gobierno) and all the historical houses which surround it.
+We will begin by visiting the historic center and its surroundings, with places full of history reflected in its buildings and constructions.
+Plaza Independencia is our starting point, from where we will head to the Government House and all the historic houses that surround it.

-Then, we will go the Cathedral, the Church and the San Francisco Convent, a national monument because of the old relics it preserves, like the first national flag that was rised in Tucumán in 1814, among others; Nuestra Señora de la Merced Church has a neoclassical style with a simple interior, the Nicolás Avellaneda Historical Provincial Museum (Museo Histórico Provincial Nicolás Avellaneda) which is the house where he lived as many other politicians in the XIX Century, the Church and Convent of Santo Domingo, among other buildings and representative houses.
+Then, we will go to the Cathedral, the Church and Convent of San Francisco, a national monument because of the relics it preserves, such as the first national flag hoisted in Tucumán in 1814, among others; the Church of Our Lady of Mercy with its neoclassical style and simple interior; the Nicolás Avellaneda Provincial Historical Museum, which is the house where he lived as well as other political figures from the 19th century; the Church and Convent of Santo Domingo, among other representative buildings and houses.
+Once our tour of the historic district of Tucumán city is finished, we will continue to the 9 de Julio Park, designed by Carlos Thays, a French landscape architect, which features a beautiful flower clock, colorful paths, and walkways among trees.

 El Cadillal, Raco, El Siambón, San Javier & Villa Nougués

-We continue to the towns of Raco and El Siambón, the first, located at 48km from city Tucuman and dates from the 17th century.
-It is a small picturesque town that has the river Raco running through it and has a club for diverse activities.
-A few more kilometers and we find El Siambon, another beautiful place know for its gentle green slopes in harmony with the blue skies and pretty houses, here we also find the Benedictine Monastery built in 1955.
+We continue towards the villages of Raco and El Siambón, the first located 48 km from the city of Tucumán, with origins dating back to the 17th century, a small picturesque town crossed by the Raco River, which also has a club for various activities.
+A few kilometers further, we reach El Siambón, another beautiful town marked by its gentle green mountain slopes in harmony with the blue sky and its lovely houses; here is the Monastery of the Benedictine Monks, built in 1955.

 Tafí del Valle